 - Probiotics: Regularly supporting your gut flora can increase the ability of the immune system to fight a cold or flu virus.
 Fermented foods (like those from Whole30 Approved Farmhouse Culture) are a good option here.

-Still, everyone has their “I swear, this works!” herb, tincture, or pill, so as long as the ingredients are compliant and you check with your doctor first, feel free.
+Still, everyone has their “I swear, this works!” herb, tincture, or pill, so as long as the ingredients are compatible and you check with your doctor first, feel free.

 *Many over-the-counter cold and flu remedies (like zinc lozenges, Airborne, or Nyquil) will contain added sugar or other non-Whole30 ingredients.
 Always follow your healthcare provider’s orders, even if it conflicts with Whole30 rules.
 (Doctors know best!)
 And if it’s a matter of taking the Nyquil and sleeping through the night, or sticking to the Whole30 and being miserable, well… sweet dreams.
 (We’re pretty sure no one sips Nyquil for the sugar hit.)